kieranmv95/kieran.venison.website/src/posts/building-a-game-in-3-hours.md

 Given a couple more hours, and not having the sloppiest code known to man I wanted to implement things such as

 - Saving high scores
-- Randomizing the screens
+- Randomising the screens
-- Randomizing the hidden item position
+- Randomising the hidden item position
 - Moving targets as a dexterity version

-But after all of this complexity in drawing a grid and making cell ranges, I realized something, at the very end that made me laugh.
+But after all of this complexity in drawing a grid and making cell ranges, I realised something, at the very end that made me laugh.

-the simplicity of this game meant could build this in about 10 minutes if I had just have made a drawable SVG to the screen and popped onClick on it!
+the simplicity of this game meant could build this in about 10 minutes if I had just made a drawable SVG to the screen and popped onClick on it!
+I did have access to the HTML DOM after all!

 ![kanye west angry laugh](kanye-west-laugh.gif)